 Margaritaville’s alarm woke us up at 4:00.
-We were the first ones up at the campsite and thats what we wanted.
-Our goal was to get to to the summit of Mt.
-Katahdin before everyone to have it to ourselves.
-Tents were packed up quickly, and we ate a hardy breakfast with our red lights on in order to not wake everyone else at the camp up.
-We gobbled down bars and random foods that we had left in our food bags knowing that this would only lessen our pack weights as we climb up to Katahdin.
+We were the first ones up at the campsite, and that’s what we wanted.
+Our goal was to get to the summit of Mt.
+Katahdin before everyone had it to ourselves.
+We packed up our tents quickly and ate a hardy breakfast with our red lights on (to avoid waking everyone else at the camp).
+We gobbled down bars and random foods left in our food bags, knowing that this would lessen our pack weights as we climbed up to Katahdin.

-As we finished breakfast and prepared to depart camp, the other members of the campsite had awoken and were kind enough to shout a “Good luck” to us as we left.
+As we finished breakfast and prepared to depart camp, the other hikers camped near us had awoken and were kind enough to shout a “Good luck” to us as we left.
 We walked down the gravel road back to the trail and dropped off our sleeping bags, pads, and tents near the ranger station.
-We wouldn’t need these during the climb, and we would have to come back here when we return anyways so it was just excess weight.
+We wouldn’t need these during the climb, and we would have to come back here when we returned anyways— it was just excess weight.
 We wanted to be up and down the mountain quickly because the ranger the night before told us that a storm was possibly in the afternoon.
 We were summiting today, and we wanted to stay somewhat dry.
-Go ahead and call us fair weather hikers.
+Go ahead and call us fair-weather hikers.

 We were expecting this climb to the top to be brutal.
-Southbound hikers who we crossed paths with had told us that it took them four to five hours to climb up.
+Southbound hikers we crossed paths with had told us that it took them four to five hours to climb up.
 Granted, those people did not have the trail legs of 2100 miles underneath them, but we still did not doubt the savageness of this climb.
-But we were fresh from a good nights sleep, well fed, and anxious to finish.
+But we were fresh from a good night’s sleep, well-fed, and anxious to finish.
 We caught up to the group of hikers who had started with each other within 30 minutes and found out that they were a boy scout group.
-They let us pass, and we zoomed to the above tree line section of this climb.
-The trees disappeared and rocks and rebar made itself present.
+They let us pass, and we zoomed to the above tree line section of the climb.
+The trees disappeared, and rocks and rebar made themselves present.
 The hiking was about to change.
-And for the first time all trail, I actually stashed by trekking poles to my backpack and maneuvered this part with only my hands.
+And for the first time all trail, I actually stashed my trekking poles in my backpack and maneuvered this part with only my hands.

 It felt as if we were approaching some religious temple.
-The wind had magically stopped, and the mountain was begging us to her summit.
+The wind had magically stopped, and the mountain begged us to Her summit.
 The silence encouraged us to be alone in our thoughts and reflect on our journey thus far.
-For me, these fleeting moments reminded me of the moments on trail that have been burned in my memory.
-Little moments that I had archived in my head flashed in my mind, reminding me of how I got here.
-I thought about the tough days on trail where I didn’t understand the point of this trip.
+For me, these fleeting moments reminded me of the moments on the trail that have burned in my memory.
+The little moments archived in my head flashed in my mind, reminding me of how I got here.
+I thought about the tough days on the trail when I didn’t understand the point of this trip.
 In those moments I imagined what my reality could have been if I would have just stayed in DC or gone home to Washington State.
 When the days were rainy, I thought about gore-tex rain jackets, sturdier umbrellas, dry towels, and toasty fireplaces.
 I used to wish for electric fly swatters when the mosquitoes and gnats swarmed me from dawn to dusk in Pennsylvania.
-There were lightning strikes that were too close, weird rashes that developed on my skin, and bogs that ate cell phones.
-I weighed close to 40 pounds less, and I wasn’t looking all that healthy.
+There were lightning strikes that were too close, weird rashes that developed on my skin and bogs that ate cell phones.
+I weighed nearly 40 pounds less, and I wasn’t looking all that healthy.
 I got lost in New Hampshire, cried, and almost quit.
 I had mishaps, misjudgments, and failures throughout this long footpath.
-They brought an insurmountable amount grief and pain to a journey that I thought was going to be full of beauty and pleasure.
-But even after saying all of this, I know this was the way it had to be.
+They brought an insurmountable amount of grief and pain to a journey that I thought was full of beauty and pleasure.
+But even after saying all this, I know this was the way it had to be.
 This was my journey and only mine.
 My experiences, however different and unordinary (or similar and ordinary), were meant only for me.
 And to say that I wouldn’t change anything is inaccurate.
 There are a lot of things that I wish I had or did.
-My tent leaked when it rained.
-I wish I had a better tent.
-My shirt built up so much sweat and never dried.
-I wish I had a different shirt.
-And there were many other things I would change if I did this exact journey again.
+My tent leaked when it rained: I wish I had a better tent.
+My shirt built up so much sweat and never dried: I wish I had a different shirt.
+And if I did this exact journey again, I would change many other things.
 But the collective imperfections and idiosyncrasies of this trip were what made it.
 A hot meal after a long day, cold water during the summer, and picturesque summer mornings were amplified and contrasted sweetly with all the unruly moments.
-I genuinely felt, during the majority of this journey, that I was at war with the Appalachian Trail.
-I felt like it was some tug-o-war match were at certain points I would win and some points the trail would win.
+I genuinely felt during the majority of this journey that I was at war with the Appalachian Trail.
+I felt like it was some tug-o-war match where at certain points I would win and at some points the trail would win.
 I thought of the trail as being some rival who didn’t want me to finish.
-The trail dared me to hike when I knew I shouldn’t, and I would hike to purely spite it.
-It was a combative relationship that was developed through a lack of understanding, on my part, of the nature of the trail.
+The trail dared me to hike when I knew I shouldn’t; I would hike to spite it.
+It was a combative relationship developed through a lack of understanding on my part of the nature of the trail.
 But now at the very end, I understand now.
-And as the summit sign slowly makes itself visible to Margarita and I, the end inching closer and closer, I prepared to make peace with the trail.
+And as the summit sign slowly makes itself visible to Margarita and me, the end inching closer and closer, I prepared to make peace with the trail.

 We touched the sign together at exactly 7:52 AM, and I started crying.
 It was still very foggy and moisture filled the surrounding air.
 It was a perfect day to summit.
 We took our photos and shared a Dr. Pepper that we brought up as a celebratory drink.
 We were the only ones there, and we stayed at the sign for about 30 minutes before we decided to descend.
-We passed section hikers and other day hikers who were making a push for the summit as well.
-As we started to down climb, the clouds dissipated and the summer sun revealed itself to the world.
+We passed section hikers and other day hikers who were pushing for the summit also.
+As we started to climb down, the clouds dissipated, and the summer sun revealed itself to the world.
 It didn’t matter to us.
-When Margarita got cell phone reception, I asked if I could call my mother to let her know that I was done.
+When Margarita got cell phone reception, I asked if I could call my mother to let her know I finished.
 I called her and my dad to let them know and told them that Margarita would help me get home in the next few days.
 After this, we continued to hike more and eventually walked by our final white blaze of the trail.
 We went to an empty table underneath a picnic shelter and waited for Margarita’s friend Emily to pick us up.
-I remember uttering to myself in my tent on night one of this trip “this is going to be a very long summer.”
-Now at the very end, I was thinking that this trail ended too quickly.
+I remember muttering to myself in my tent on night one of this trip “This is going to be a very long summer.”
+And now, at the very end, I thought that this trail ended too quickly.